svenvermeulen/learnk8s/k8s/2-horizontal-pod-autoscaler.md

 kubectl delete pod stresspod
 ```

-Now let's create a `Deployment` to manage such add the scaling section to allow the HPA to do its thing.
-Let's take a look at the documentation:
+Now let's create a `Deployment` to manage the pod(s) so that then an HPA can do its thing:

 ```
 cat << EOF | kubectl apply -f -